khaller93/graphdb-free/README.md

-Ontotext doesn't provide docker images for the free version of GraphDB.
-A dockerfile for the free version can be found on their [github](https://github.com/Ontotext-AD/graphdb-docker) although.
+Ontotext doesn't provide Docker images for the free version of GraphDB.
+Although, a Dockerfile for the free version can be found on their [Github](https://github.com/Ontotext-AD/graphdb-docker).
 The Dockerfile in this repository is slightly different.
 A small program is executed before the start of the GraphDB instance that checks whether repositories shall be initialized.
-A section below is elaborating on this feature.
+Moreover, another small program scans for SPARQL queries in the initialization folder and sends them to the GraphDB instance at the first startup.
+This could be useful for automatically creating a FTS index.
+Sections below are elaborating on these features.

 **PS: Should it be a problem that I publish these docker images, please simply contact me.**